Drinking culture of Korea

-Korea's drinking culture interfaces deeply with its social structure, lifestyle, and traditions.
-The beverages themselves are also reflective of the country's varying geography, climate, and culture.
+The drinking culture of Korea interfaces deeply with its social structure, lifestyle, and traditions.
+The beverages themselves are also reflective of the region's varying geography, climate, and culture.

-Korean interest in creating alcohol came about during the Koryo Dynasty (936–943), when exposure to foreign cultures and the introduction of distilled water provided the basis and technique for distilling a unique alcohol.
+Korean interest in making alcohol came about during the Koryo Dynasty (936–943), when exposure to foreign cultures and the introduction of distilled water provided the basis and technique for distilling alcohol.

 Alcohol drinking in Korea has been described as helping create and form ties between family members and friends.
-Drinking is highly present within traditional family rituals such as honoring ancestors.
-Aside from traditional holiday and family ritual drinking, alcohol consumption has modernized and become a major aspect of everyday socialization in Korean culture.
+Drinking is highly present within traditional family rituals, such as honoring ancestors.
+It has also become a major aspect of everyday socialization in Korean culture.

-History of Korean drinking culture
+History and occasions

-Korea has a long tradition of consuming alcohol to celebrate holidays and seasonal events, in which they honor ancestors and exchange goodwill with neighbors and friends.
+Korea has a long tradition of consuming alcohol to celebrate holidays and seasonal events, in which people honor ancestors and exchange goodwill with neighbors and friends.